MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/azure-synapse-analytics-implementation.md

 For example, RLS is a great way to ensure users in a specific Data Integration or Data Product see only their own data even if the table contains data for all the enterprise.

-By combining RLS with Column-Level Security (CLS) to restrict access to columns with *sensitive* data, both RLS and CLS apply the access restriction logic at the database tier rather than the application tier.
+By combining RLS with Column-Level Security (CLS) to restrict access to columns with *sensitive (PII)* data, both RLS and CLS apply the access restriction logic at the database tier rather than the application tier.
 The permission is evaluated every time the data access is attempted from any tier.

 >[!TIP]
 >We highly recommend that features such as Azure Defender for SQL, Data Classification, Data Encryption, and Dynamic Data Masking are available for SQL Pool to support the data protection and limit sensitive data exposure.